 Search through Folders or Files

 Your Egnyte account might contain tens of thousands of folders and files; finding a single one of those could be tough.
 Fortunately, we have a folder or file search option just for this use case.
-Select Folders, and it will return folders which match your search criteria; select Files and only files matching your search will appear.
+Select Folders, and it will return folders that match your search criteria; select Files and only files matching your search will appear.

 Filter Search Results by Uploaded Time